matt123miller/dnd-journal/game-1/game-1.md

 "It was DRINKING YOUR BLOOD, Liana!"
 Mialee interjected.
 "Look!" she exclaimed, grabbing the hand she'd just slapped.
 "Look at this."
 A clear and uniform stream of blood ran from the sleeve of her clothing, down the arm and ran up the fingers Liana was using to hold the ring.

-"I took a bolt from this asshole" Liana replied, kicking the Half-Orc for good measure.
+"I took a crossbow bolt from this asshole" Liana replied, kicking the Half-Orc for good measure as she gingerly prodded her shoulder.
 "So what?"

 From the floor, all the crouching Roanmara whispered was "She's right" staring at the ring on the floor.
 It had landed in the still widening pool of blood yet it now lay at the centre of a ring of clear carpet maybe a foot in diamete, broken only by 3 thin channels of blood leading into the ring.
 These channels were slowly rotating around the ring, a whirlpool of Orions lifeblood.

 "And he...he chose to wear that?!?"
 Nosirrah struggled with the words.

-"You assume he chose?" replied Barry, shrugging slightly.
+"It must have been doing this to him the whole time."

+"Are we assuming he chose?" replied Barry, shrugging slightly before drawing a small bolt from a box at his waist.
+Bending down, he hooked the ring with the iron tip of the bolt and lifted it to hang on the wood, careful not to tip the shaft too far and touch the ring himself.

+Roanmara stood and toyed with the pendant around her neck for a moment.
+"It's no coincidence they were kidnapping these followers of The Silver Flame either.
+They're very public in their prejudices.
+This whole thing reeks of necromancy."

+"Actually, I don't want it after all" said Liana, her eye brows raised.

+"How about a trade then?"
+Roanmara responded.
+"I'll look after it until it can be destroyed and in return..."
+She lifted a delicate hand, it's long thing fingers commong to all Elves, and placed it over the hand Liana was still using to explore her injury.
+Roanmara smiled.
+"Try not to move" she said, as light jumped from her outstretched hand into Liana.
+Warmth spread through her torso and she felt the energy build within her, all the stress and damage of the fight fading away.
+This wasn't a shock to Liana, she'd experienced it many times.
+What shocked her was the rush of emotion as she remembered the person she'd often recieved this magic from, the only person she'd ever cared for during her short and miserable life.

+Liana struggled a response.
+"I...Thank you." she finally said, before turning away.

+"My pleasure" said Roanmara.
+"Now, pass me that ring please Barry and I'll make sure it's properly taken care of."
+She had taken a small pouch from somewhere and after emptying what appeared to be dried herbs and leaves into her pocket Roanmara delicately took hold of the ring through the pouch and folded the roughly woven fabric around it.

+WARFORGED CAPTAIN COMES IN AND OH BOY.
+BARRY IS A LIEING LAD.
+THAT HALFLING I FORGOT THE NAME OF ARRIVES AND TAKES THE PRAISE FOR HIMSELF.